datastax/cassandra-data-apis/graphql/README.md

 Query consistency controls the number of replicas that must agree before returning your query result.
-This is used to tune the balance between data consistency and availability for reads. `SERIAL` and `LOCAL_SERIAL` are for use when doing condition inserts and updates which are also know as lightweight transactions (LWTs), they are similar to `QUORUM` and `LOCAL_QUORUM`, respectively.
+This is used to tune the balance between data consistency and availability for reads. `SERIAL` and `LOCAL_SERIAL` are for use when doing conditional inserts and updates which are also known as lightweight transactions (LWTs), they are similar to `QUORUM` and `LOCAL_QUORUM`, respectively.

 ```graphql